 To get there take Hwy 168 east of Clovis to the Dinkey Creek Road (just before your get to Shaver Lake).
 Follow the Dinkey Creek Road east to Dinkey Creek.
 At Dinkey Creek take the McKinley Grove Road 17 miles to Wishon Dam.
 Follow the road 2.5 miles past the Dam and turn at the Crown Valley Trailhead.
 Follow the road 1.5 miles to the Spanish Route, it starts a short distance beyond Rancheria Creek.

-Overall, Spanish OHV Route is the 71st most popular OHV & 4wd jeep trail of all 102 OHV driving in California.
+Overall, Spanish OHV Route is the 75th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.